Asiana Treks and Tours

 • Push your limits as you ascend to challenging altitudes, gaining a profound sense of accomplishment.

-• Visit renowned towns such as Namche Bazaar, Tengboche Monastery, and spiritual heritage.
+• Visit renowned towns such as Namche Bazaar, Tengboche Monastery, and the spiritual heritage.

 • Experience the thrill of crossing suspension bridges suspended high above rushing rivers.